CyberGen49/discord-chatgpt-v2/README.md

 # discord-chatgpt-v2
 A Discord bot allowing users to interact with OpenAI's large-language models.

-This is a complete rewrite of my original [discord-chatgpt](https://github.com/CyberGen49/discord-chatgpt) bot, updated for efficiency and simplicity.
+This is a complete rewrite of my original [discord-chatgpt](https://github.com/CyberGen49/discord-chatgpt) bot, updated for simplicity with some additional features requested by users.

 ## Running the bot
 1. [Download and install Node.js](https://nodejs.org/en/download/) if you don't have it
 1. [Download and install SQLite](https://www.sqlite.org/download.html) if you don't have it
 1. Clone (or download and unzip) the repository and `cd` into it with your terminal
 1. Run `npm install`
-1. [Generate an OpenAI secret key](https://platform.openai.com/account/api-keys) and paste it in the `credentials.openai_secret` config field
+1. [Generate an OpenAI API key](https://platform.openai.com/account/api-keys) and paste it in the `credentials.openai_secret` config field
-    * Note: Using OpenAI's APIs isn't free.
+    * **Note:** Using OpenAI's APIs isn't free.
 See their [pricing](https://openai.com/pricing) for more info.
 1. [Create a new Discord application](https://discord.com/developers/applications)
     1. Set its name, description, and picture
     1. Copy the Application ID and paste it in the `credentials.discord_application_id` config field